Monthly Archives: March 2023

 NOTE: This system was purchased at wholesale by Scott’s brother and installed by them with some additional paid assistance.
 This significantly reduced our costs.
 We would have had to run new line set, add a new coil and change the refrigerant either way.

-In general, these systems more than pay for themselves over the course of their lives because they reduce your overall energy bills.
-Our system is a little different because we produce our own electricity.
+In general, heat pump systems are used to replace oil heat, propane, or older electrical heating systems that are very expensive to operate.
+In these cases, they more than pay for themselves over the course of their lives.
+We wanted to see if our system could further reduce our use of natural gas and our carbon footprint, since we have solar panels on our roof to produce the electricity.
 For us, this system works in synergy with all our other systems to further reduce our use of natural gas and our carbon footprint.
 We will have to see if we generate enough electricity to cover the additional needs of our heat pumps, plus driving two electric cars.
 Stay tuned to find out!
+(See the Trane Heat Pump section below…)

 Lopi Natural Gas Stove